The Ghost Mills

 Ozone, cold metal, the specific absence of organic matter.
 And something the Guild can't identify: warmth that has no thermal source.

 Each ghost's virtual world is constructed from their neural backup's memory architecture — familiar apartments, familiar streets.
-The environments are optimized versions: slightly better, subtle enough to feel natural rather than suspicious.
+Optimized versions: slightly better, subtle enough to feel natural rather than suspicious.
+Dez Okafor runs in GF-GL-2, processing insurance claims in a rendered apartment that's slightly too perfect.

 Good Fortune Corporation